Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

-\paragraph{Method.} We here evaluate the performance of the language model $\mathcal{M}$ in performing the NLP task of assessing the truthfulness of input propositions using classification metrics.
-This step helps to understand whether the desired behaviour, i.e., representing factual knowledge, is properly elicited.
-The metrics are computed considering the binary label within the structured text (\Cref{fig:output_probing}) generated during the inference process ($\mathcal{M}$ on $\mathcal{S}$, \textit{inference}) and the patched inferences ($\mathcal{M}$ on $\mathcal{T}$, \textit{latent}).
-For the latter, the binary label is elected as the most frequent label generated across the hidden layers. \Cref{tab:performance} displays classification metrics grouped for each target binary label: \textit{true} (supported) and \textit{false} (refuted).
-It also exhibits a self-consistency metric that measures the average consistency of the binary labels generated by each latent representation with the one outputted by the inference.
+\paragraph{Method.} We here assess the effectiveness of the language model $\mathcal{M}$ to classify the input sentences.
+This helps to better understand whether the desired model behaviour is properly elicited: recalling helpful knowledge to evaluate claims' truthfulness effectively.
+The classification metrics consider the binary label within the structured text generated during the inference process (\Cref{fig:output_probing}, $\mathcal{M}$ on $\mathcal{S}$). \Cref{tab:performance} displays the metrics grouped for each target binary label: \textit{true} (supported) and \textit{false} (refuted).
+It also exhibits a self-consistency metric that measures the average consistency of the inferences' binary labels with those generated by the patched inferences $(o^l \in \mathcal{O}~|~\mathcal{M}$ on $\mathcal{T})$.